 Natural language processing requires thorough consideration before you can even start to process anything.
 If you’re completely new to NLP and expect quick results, I would suggest betting on Sklearn, and then maybe proceed with more advanced frameworks.

-So, make a list of requirements and goals, take all the pros and cons of using different frameworks into consideration, and choose wisely.
+So, make a list of requirements and goals, take all the pros and cons of using different ML frameworks for NLP into consideration, and choose wisely.
 And in case you have any questions – let us know, and we’ll be happy to help.